piharpi/piharpi.com/_posts/2019-06-20-semantic-versioning-dan-pessimistic-operator.md

 dalam contoh ini saya akan membirikan contoh menggunakan pake humanize dan rails yang paket tidak kompatible

-### Footnotes
+###### Footnotes

+<sup id="dependency-hell">1</sup>
-<sup id="dependency-hell">[1]</sup><small><i>include software performing abnormally, bugs, errors messages when trying to run or install software, or the software ceasing to function.<small>
+<i><small>include software performing abnormally, bugs, errors messages when trying to run or install software, or the software ceasing to function.</small>

 <!-- ##### Reference

 - https://semver.org/ -->

 <!--
-All activity, coding or sharing time what i like to writting about my life or short tips, developurs but like human.
+All activity, coding or sharing time what i like to writting about my life or short tips, developurs but like human. #5a52c7 -->

-#5a52c7 -->